Skip to Main Content

 5. Close on the loan.
 Closing a commercial loan can often take longer than it would for a residential mortgage.
 “Remember that the lender views a loan to purchase commercial property as more risky than residential, so they need to do their due diligence,” Hollander says.

-• The cost of virtually every financial product could be impacted by what happens in the economy, including commercial real estate loans.
-In general, when borrowing rates tick up — whether due to inflation or other factors — commercial real estate loan rates also rise.
+• The performance of nearly every financial product can be influenced by economic conditions, including commercial real estate loans.
+Generally, when borrowing rates increase — whether due to inflation or other factors — commercial real estate loan rates also rise.

-• CRE loans are specifically geared toward commercial properties — that is, properties used for business purposes, such as office or retail space.
-For a residential property, the borrower would need to take out a residential mortgage, such as a conventional purchase loan.
-However, if the borrower intends to use the financing for a mixed-use property, which has both commercial and residential purposes, a commercial loan might be one option.
+• CRE loans are specifically geared toward commercial properties used for business purposes, such as office or retail spaces.
+For a residential property, the borrower would need to secure a residential mortgage.
+However, if the borrower plans to utilize the financing for a mixed-use property, which serves both commercial and residential purposes, a commercial loan might be an option.